-Microservices + Containers = Successful DevOps
+Microservices + containers = successful DevOps

 While the benefits of DevOps are obvious, the intersection between using microservices and containers to support a DevOps environment is starting to become clear.
 DevOps approach targets the entire software delivery pipeline which can increase deployment frequency and lead to faster time-to-market for products.
 Organizations that use DevOps often see lower failure rates of new releases, shortened lead time between fixes and faster mean time to recovery.

 Another benefit of using containers and microservices in a DevOps environment is that developers can independently deploy each service, which helps with fault isolation.
-If a component is problematic in a monolithic application, those issues can bring down the entire system.
+If a part is problematic in a monolithic application, those issues can bring down the entire system.
 With containerization and microservices, that’s not the case.

-Consider two key aspects of microservices.
+Consider two key aspects of microservices

 - Packaging and deploying applications so they are portable across cloud providers.